Stefka92/periwinkle-pilates/README.md

 7. Click Save.
 Your live Github Pages site is now deployed at the URL shown (This may take a few minutes to show up).

 **How to Fork**
-If you would like to make changes to the website without affecting the original repository you can do so by making a copy.
+If you would like to make changes to this repositiry without affecting the original you can do so by making a copy.
 1. Click the GitHub repository you wish to fork.
 2. Click on the fork button located in the top right hand corner.

  **How to clone**
-If you would like to download your repository and store it locally you can do so by cloning it 1.Click the GitHub repository you wish to clone.
+If you would like to download this repository and store it locally you can do so by cloning it 1.Click the GitHub repository Periwinkle Pilates.
 2.Click on the drop down arrow on the Code button located on the top right.
-3.Select and the link that appears.
+3.Select and copy the link that appears.
 4.Open Gitpod & select the location where you would like the clone to be saved.
 5.In the terminal type 'git clone' and paste the link.
 6.Press enter to create your local clone.